stn1slv/awesome-integration/README.md

 - [OpenAPI Diff (⭐824)](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.
 - [OpenAPI Generator (⭐21k)](https://github.com/OpenAPITools/openapi-generator) - Automate the creation of API client libraries, server stubs, documentation and config files with this powerful OpenAPI Spec tool.
 - [OpenAPI Style Validator (⭐206)](https://github.com/OpenAPITools/openapi-style-validator) - Ensure that your OpenAPI specs meet your organization's standards with this flexible and customizable style validator.
+- [RateMyOpenAPI (⭐217)](https://github.com/zuplo/rate-my-openapi) - A suite of tools (website, a CLI, a GitHub Action and an API), designed to ensure your APIs meet high standards of quality and usability.
 - [Spectral (⭐2.5k)](https://github.com/stoplightio/spectral) - Detect and fix errors in your JSON/YAML files using this linter tool that supports OpenAPI 3.0 & 2.0 and AsyncAPI.
 - [Swagger Editor (⭐8.9k)](https://github.com/swagger-api/swagger-editor) - Create, describe, and document your API with ease using this open source editor built specifically for OpenAPI-based APIs.
 - [Zally (⭐904)](https://github.com/zalando/zally) - Ensure the quality of your OpenAPI specs with this linter tool that provides extensive analysis and feedback.